I’m Andre Sólo, your rogue priest. I’m a published writer, a trained philosopher, and an accidental adventurer.

 - At 20 I had my first adventure.
 I led a field study of possible stone circles on an island in Lake Michigan.
 For seven weeks we camped in a swamp, blistered in the sun, and shivered in the rain.
 We found no stone circles.
 I learned how to lead, and I knew my life would be one of adventure.

 - In 2006 I lived with hunter gatherers.
-My purpose was to learn to exist in the wild.
-Everything I thought I knew about nature was radically redefined.
-I discovered that it is possible to live comfortably with nothing.
+I learned how to exist in the wild.
+Everything I thought I knew about nature was radically redefined, and I discovered it’s possible to live comfortably with almost nothing.

 - I began to question the value of a sedentary life.
-The freedom and challenge of the open trail called to me.
+The freedom and challenge of the open road called to me.

 - In 2010, walking on a broken ankle, I went into retreat and rewrote the heart of my teachings.
 The purpose of spirituality is to challenge and transform the individual.
-Humans are capable of extraordinary things.
-I want to do those extraordinary things, and help others do them.
-I want to feel what the epic heroes felt—even when they were scared.
+We are all capable of extraordinary things, and I want to do those things and help others do them.

-I like it when you write.
+I like hearing from readers.
 You can reach me at email@example.com.
 I take a while to respond, but I will.